ZedrikCayne/crankshaft/README.md

 make clean test
 ```
 Will run the unit tests...
 (All c/c++ files in the tests folder are considered unit tests...)

 The `scripts/gentest` script generates `test/autogen-test.c` which will get built into the application.
 The supplied application (main.cpp) is a basic webserver with a special case /api route that just returns back out what was sent in.
 The server supports get/post on the api and get on the basic file server.
 The main purpose of it is to drive the unit tests `--test`

 Unit tests are pretty comprehensive, including starting the internal web server, and using the internal http request system to hit it.
 If you want *all* of the tests...in the Makefile there are lines to exclude the tests of the tests that you can comment out.
 (Note, the unit tests will *fail* because we test failing the tests...
-Which is why we've got them commented out...)
+Which is why we've got them commented out...) (http only supports 1.1...
+HTTP2 is...a thought...)

 At the moment it'll compile clean with no warnings on osx and wsl.
 It'll probably compile clean on any recent linux distro provided you've got openssl-dev libraries installed.
 I'm pretty sure that's the only lib that isn't standard that crankshaft depends on.

 ```
 make clean all
 ```
-Builds without the tests.
+Builds the app without the tests.
 Running --test will exit with a warning that no tests were defined.

 ```
 make clean publish
 ```
 Builds a lib, and tarball packaged with the include directory and associated .a file.
+Does not include main.cpp (Or any .cpp files) or any of the tests.

+The main.cpp app has lots of switches and twiddles, check out the --help.

+Most everything in here can be used apart from everything else, with the exception of the temp buffers.
+More or less, temp buffers are just that.
+You don't have to free them.
+We've got a meg of each size from 32 bytes up to 16k.
+Don't expect them to keep their value beyond the scope of a function.
+I wouldn't bet on them surviving a blocking IO call.
+The logging system blasts all over them, and most things can be asked to return a 'Temp' thing (For example, `CS_uuid4()` vs `CS_uuid4Temp()`.
+One will return a UUID that will have to be free'd.
+The other will return one that you can just throw out.)